 Jenni, a member of our Paying For College 101 Facebook group, studied her family’s Expected Family Contribution (EFC) early in the college application process.
 That’s because she knew she had an unusually complex situation.
 She didn’t have just one student readying for her freshman year.
 She had two — twin daughters both taking off for college at the same time.

-She used the FAFSA Forecaster to calculate finances, including the families’ savings and debt, and also to see what the EFC outcome would be if only one daughter went to college and the other didn’t.
+She used this very thorough spreadsheet put together by another member of the group to calculate finances, including the families’ savings and debt, and also to see what the EFC outcome would be if only one daughter went to college and the other didn’t.

 What Does My EFC Number Mean?

 The EFC, is a number based on the finances that you report on the Free Application for Federal Student Aid (FAFSA).

 What does EFC mean on the FAFSA?
 Colleges take the information from the FAFSA to calculate your EFC with a formula established by Congress.
 Cost of Attendance (COA) minus Expected Family Contribution (EFC) equals the amount of Financial Need.